 - Garlic and thyme glazed carrots

 - Maple balsamic roasted carrots

 Where other carrot varieties fail to grow, the Hercules variety thrives.
-It can grow well in clay soils that most carrots struggle to survive in.
+It can grow well in clay soils in which most carrots struggle to survive.
 This is a perfect carrot choice for someone gardening in soil that’s less than ideal.

 Red Cored Chantenay